Cars brands and logos that start with K

 Knox Logo

-An American automobile brand based in Springfield, Massachusetts, USA – Knox Automobile Company was one of the leading automobile manufacturers at the dawn of the automobile industry.
+An American automobile brand based in Springfield, Massachusetts, USA, Knox Automobile Company was one of the leading automobile manufacturers at the dawn of the automobile industry.
 Between 1900 and 1914, it produced small cars, building 15 cars a year.
-The two-seat 1904 models had an iron frame and weighed 839 pounds, as well as side springs.
+The two-seat 1904 models had an iron frame, weighed 839 pounds, and included side springs.
 The original car had three wheels.
-Various model variants also had a front passenger seating arrangement with the driver behind them.
+Various model variants also featured a front-passenger seating arrangement with the driver behind the passenger.
 After 1914, the company began producing tractors and trucks, ending production in 1924.
 The company’s most famous product was the air-cooled Old Porcupine engine.

 Korvensuu